TeXlyre/texlyre.github.io/docs/getting-started/quick-start-guide.md

 sidebar_position: 3
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Quick Start Guide

-This guide walks you through creating your first complete LaTeX document in TeXlyre, from initial setup to sharing with collaborators.
+This guide walks you through creating your first complete document in TeXlyre, from initial setup to sharing with collaborators.
 You'll learn the essential workflow that applies to most TeXlyre projects.

 ## Creating Your First Document